-The Federal Supplemental Educational Opportunity Grant (FSEOG) is awarded to eligible students with the greatest financial need as determined by the FAFSA.
+The Federal Supplemental Educational Opportunity Grant (FSEOG) is awarded to pell eligible students as determined by the FAFSA.
 These grants are awarded to undergraduate dependent and independent students.
 First consideration is given to those students who complete the FAFSA and financial aid file by the April 15 priority deadline.